StanwellTizard/repl-iHaskell/.lesson/instructions.md

   1. Click `Run` at the top.
   2. You should see a "Webview" tab open.
   3. If you are prompted to enter a password at any point, the password is your password.
-  4. You should be able to navigate and open `Gattengno.ipynb` from the webview.
-  5. Alternately copy the url for the notebook and open it in a fresh browser tab
+  4. You should be able to navigate and open `Gattengno.ipynb` from the webview by copying the url for the notebook and opening it in a fresh browser tab (last widget "open in new tab" on right of Webview )